alberti42/recoll-macos/src/kde/kioslave/recoll/00README.txt

  - Extract the source and build recoll normally.
  - In the recoll source, go to kde/kioslave/recoll, then execute:

- cmake CMakeLists.txt
  ccmake .
-  # Change the install prefix from /usr/local to /usr, then 'c', 'g'
+  # type 'c', then change the install prefix from /usr/local to /usr, then
+  # 'c', 'g'
  make
  sudo make install